TrossenRobotics/aloha_docs/docs/getting_started/solo/software_setup.rst

 ===============================
-Stationary ALOHA Software Setup
+Solo ALOHA Software Setup
 ===============================

 .. note::

-  The Interbotix ALOHA Stationary control software is supported for **ROS 2 Humble** running on **native Linux Ubuntu 22.04**.
+  The Interbotix ALOHA Solo control software is supported for **ROS 2 Humble** running on **native Linux Ubuntu 22.04**.

 .. note::

   If using a laptop supplied by Trossen Robotics, all required software will be pre-installed.
   In this case, you can skip to the Post-Install Hardware Setup section of this guide.

-This guide will walk through the process of setting up the Interbotix ALOHA Stationary control software.
+This guide will walk through the process of setting up the Interbotix ALOHA Solo control software.

 ROS 2 Installation
 ==================